 What Is the TOEFL Test?

 The TOEFL test evaluates the ability of an individual to use and understand English in an academic setting.
-It accurately measures how well students can read, listen and write English in Colleges or Universities.
+It accurately measures how well students can read, listen and write English at a colleges or a university level.
 The TOEFL is an admission requirement for non-native English speakers at many English-speaking colleges and universities.

 The TOEFL registration and test results are handled by an organization called Educational Testing Service (ETS).